pvlib/pvlib-python/paper/paper.md

 Compared with other PV modeling tools, pvlib python stands out in several key aspects.
-One is its reusable toolbox design, providing the user a level of flexibility beyond that of other tools.
+One is its reusable toolbox design, providing the user a level of flexibility and customization beyond that of other tools.
 Rather than organizing the user interface around pre-built modeling workflows, pvlib python makes the individual "building blocks" of PV performance models accessible to the user.
 This allows the user to assemble their own model workflows, including